HongPong/Drupal-Strophe/README.txt

 For now, you have to use clean url.

 -- USAGE --

-Strophe use sub modules: muc and chat.
-Muc is for Multi User Chatroom, and chat is a one to one discussion.
+Strophe use sub modules: strophe_muc and strophe_chat.
+Muc is for Multi User Chatroom, and strophe_chat is a one to one discussion.
 With Ejabberd external auth, you don't have any user, so, every rosters are empty.

 For handling user presence, a simple chatroom is used, every user join this room, and you can display it or just use it for connection status.

-The MUC module provides two blocks, one for the presence list, the other for the chatroom.
+The strophe_MUC module provides two blocks, one for the presence list, the other for the chatroom.
-If you wont, presence list can be used as a starting point for a private discussion.
+If you want, presence list can be used as a starting point for a private discussion.

-The Chat module provide one page, for a one to one discussion.
+The strophe_Chat module provide one page, for a one to one discussion.
 The easiest way is to use presence list to trigger a discussion.

 -- FRAMEWORK --
 Strophe module is not a gtalk clone, it's a framework with usable features.
 You can use the power of xmpp and javascript with it.
 Event or query can be send throw XMPP.
 I click somewhere on my browser, something will happening on my correspondent's browser.
 I can ask query, and handling answer too.

 The Strophe Javascript framework was build to handle chess party.